autocrypt/autocrypt/doc/faq.rst

 -------------------------------------------------------------------

-We picked a commonly-understood and widely used decentralized mail encryption technology so that implementers wouldn't need to start from scratch.
+We picked a commonly-understood and widely used decentralized mail encryption standard and technology so that implementers wouldn't need to start from scratch.

 Future levels of the Autocrypt specification may support different encryption technologies, but the main immediate goal is to get wider